Transhumanist Party: History

 The Transhumanist Party was founded in 2014 by Zoltan Istvan.
-Istvan became the first political candidate to run for office under the banner of the Transhumanist Party when he announced his candidacy for President of the United States in the United States presidential election of 2016.
+Istvan became the first political candidate to run for office under the banner of the Transhumanist Party when he announced his candidacy for President of the United States in the United States presidential election of 2016; he did not have ballot access in any state and received 95 write-in votes from two states.

 As part of his campaign Zoltan and a cadre of transhumanist activists and embedded journalists embarked on a four-month journey in the coffin-shaped Immortality Bus, which traveled on a winding cross-country route from San Francisco to Washington D.C.
 The Transhumanist Party has been featured or mentioned in many major media sites, including the National Review, Business Insider, Extreme Tech, Vice, Wired, The Telegraph, The Huffington Post, The Joe Rogan Experience, Heise Online, Gizmodo, and Reason.
 Political scientist Roland Benedikter said the formation of the Transhumanist Party in the USA was one of three reasons transhumanism entered into the mainstream in 2014, creating "a new level of public visibility and potential impact."